dwarvesf/research/breakdown/cap.md

 - **Professional quality** at 1080p30 with synchronized audio
 - **Cross-platform consistency** between macOS and Windows

-The single-pass architecture trades post-processing flexibility for reduced latency and simplified implementation.
-The design prioritizes immediate file availability, universal playback compatibility, and predictable resource usage.
+The single-pass architecture deliberately trades post-processing flexibility for reduced latency and simplified implementation.
+Every component — from platform-specific capture APIs to elastic audio buffers to synchronized muxing — serves the core design goals of immediate file availability, universal playback compatibility, and predictable resource usage.

-This breakdown examined the instant recording pipeline from permission checks through final MP4 output.
+This architectural approach positions Cap's instant mode as an ideal solution for modern screen recording needs, where the ability to quickly capture and share content often outweighs the need for complex editing features.

 ---